Data-Science-for-Linguists-2022/Latin-Indirect-Speech/progress_report.md

 In addition, I added an [introduction to indirect speech](oo_introduction.md), since understanding the construction and how it works is important to understanding the project.
 I also updated README.md with some links to important files within the project.

+## 3rd Progress Report
+I added to my data information on the main verb in the indirect speech clauses, namely the lemma, tense, mood, and voice.
+I then performed various analyses on these, such as seeing how the correlate with author, era, and construction type.
+I fixed a little error in the README and expanded it to include more info about the project.
+I still need to create a presentation, and look into the "Jerome problem".